South Africa's Aspen Pharmacare to buy Sandoz's China business

 JOHANNESBURG, Dec 4 (Reuters) - Aspen Pharmacare APNJ.J will buy the Chinese business of Swiss group Sandoz SDZ.S, including commercialisation rights and intellectual property for some established products and those in the pipeline, for up to 92.6 million euros ($100.6 million), the South African company said on Monday.

-Aspen Global Incorporated, a subsidiary of Aspen, will also dispose of the commercialisation rights and related intellectual property for four anaesthetic products currently sold by Aspen in the European Economic Area.
+Aspen Global Incorporated, a subsidiary of Aspen, will also dispose of the commercialisation rights and related intellectual property for four anaesthetic products currently sold by Aspen in the European Economic Area to Sandoz.

+The portfolio of established products currently commercialised by Sandoz and part of the deal include Sandostatin, Aclasta and Voriconazole.

+Aspen said it will pay up to 92.6 million euros, with 18.5 million euros contingent upon the sales performance of the pipeline of products to be launched by Sandoz in the short to medium term.

 ($1 = 0.9205 euros)